RyanO-Projects/STEM-Lab-Project/README.md

 ## Features:

-- Sign in/ Sign out functionality
+- Sign in/ Sign out functionality, record student times etc
 - A timetable that displays tutoring availability.
 - A BEAUTIFUL homepage that combines these functions into one place